narusas/nexus-sync/README.md

 # nexus-sync
 Sync between two sonatype nexus repositories

-Until nexu 2, All maven artifact is just file and folder, so Whenever I want to sync to nexus, just copy or upload `storage` folder.
+Until sonatype nexus 2, All maven artifact is just file and folder, so just copy or upload `storage` folder for sync to respositories

 But nexus 3 stores artifact into DB.
 So only sync option is call web API, sadly.

 So I have made this script.